 Support also is provided by the Jack Miller Center for Teaching America’s Founding Principles and History.

-Constitution Day celebrates the signing of the US Constitution on September 17, 1789.
+Constitution Day celebrates the signing of the U.S. Constitution on Sept.
+17, 1789.
 Federal law requires all publically funded educational institutions to recognize the occasion by offering programming on the Constitution’s history and principles.
-This year MSU is honored to celebrate Constitution Day with a lecture by John Boles of Rice University.

-Although Jefferson was not a member of the Constitutional Convention, Boles’s study of Jefferson indicates the founding father had drafted four constitutions for the state of Virginia.
-His view of the constitution was not rigid; rather, Jefferson believed it could and should be changed as the nation matured.
+Although Jefferson was not a member of the Constitutional Convention, Boles’ study of Jefferson indicates the founding father had drafted four constitutions for the state of Virginia.
+His view of the Constitution was not rigid; rather, Jefferson believed it could and should be changed as the nation matured.

-In 2013, Boles stepped down as editor of the Journal of Southern History, a post he held for thirty years.
-A graduate of Thomas Jefferson’s alma matter, the University of Virginia, Boles was awarded the William P. Hobby Professor of History at Rice University, where he has taught since 1981.
+In 2013, Boles stepped down as editor of the Journal of Southern History, a post he held for 30 years.
+A graduate of Jefferson’s alma mater, the University of Virginia, Boles was awarded the William P. Hobby Professor of History at Rice University, where he has taught since 1981.

-Boles’s most recent book, “Jefferson: Architect of American Liberty” delves into the complicated history of Thomas Jefferson.
+Boles’ 2017 book, “Jefferson: Architect of American Liberty,” delves into the complicated history of the nation’s third president.

-Former Washington Post critic Johnathan Yardley came out of retirement to review Boles’s book, referring to it as “magisterial . . . perhaps the finest one-volume biography of an American president.”
+Former Washington Post critic Johnathan Yardley came out of retirement to review Boles’ book, referring to it as “magisterial . . . perhaps the finest one-volume biography of an American president.”

-Director of the Institute for Humanities at MSU William Anthony Hay said “rarely have I seen any review so positive as this one.”
+William Anthony Hay, director of MSU’s Institute for the Humanities, said “Rarely have I seen any review so positive as this one.”

-Hay, a critic for The Wall Street Journal, said Boles’s newest book is “a sympathetic …. view of Jefferson that emphasizes the differences between his world and ours…. [a] splendid biography.”
+Hay, a critic for The Wall Street Journal, said Boles’ newest book is “a sympathetic …. view of Jefferson that emphasizes the differences between his world and ours…. [a] splendid biography.”